Where to Find the Best Burgers in Sydney

 We've hit up burger joints, fine diners, food trucks and underground bars to bring you this complete guide.

-You'll go mad trying to find the best burgers in Sydney on your own — for there is an almost endless number of places selling burgers, and these burgers come in so many forms.
+You'll go mad trying to find the best burgers in Sydney on your own — there's an almost endless number of places serving them up in every size and variety you can imagine.

 Bun-wise, you've got your brioche, potato, milk and gluten-free options.
 Fill these with beef patties, pulled pork, fried chicken, battered fish or a whole selection of vegetarian and vegan alternatives.
 Add in secret sauces, pickles, bacon, cheese and whatever else you can dream up.
 Serve them up with straight, crinkle-cut, curly, waffle or thick-cut fries and then add a heap of extra sauces for dipping.
 Pair it with house-made sodas, beers or cocktails.
 And there you have a never-ending list of how to create the best burger combo — that no one person could ever get through alone.